LongVN99/Gstore/README.md

     | STRIPE_SECRET_KEY     | backend secret key provided by Stripe                              |
     | STRIPE_WH_SECRET      | The webhook secret provided by Stripe                              |
     | USE_AWS               | True                                                               |

+The site is now successfully deployed after finishing these step.
+You can click Open App to view the site.

 ### Setting-up Automatic Deployment from GitHub